kbuckleys/spoot/README.md

   > This option will only remove spoot's compiled binary and dependencies you did not have prior to spoot's initial setup

 # Building it yourself
-If you prefer doing it yourself for whatever reason...
+Only follow these steps If you prefer building spoot manually, although the install script does exactly the same thing

 **Prerequisites:**
 - ```CMake 3.21+``` and a ```C++17``` compiler